 - Other rules are as in Orthodox Chess.

-Written by Hans Bodlaender.
-Edited by John William Brown.
+Originally written by Hans Bodlaender and edited by John William Brown.